stats⚓︎

 Default statistics⚓︎

-The time series of statistics (the attributes of .stats) may have attributes
+The time series of statistics (the attributes of .stats) are

-The same applies for the time-averages of .avrgs.
+The same subscripts apply for the time-averages stored in .avrgs.

 Field summaries⚓︎